one-data-model/one-data-model.github.io/_pages/sdflanguage.md

   so tooling to work with SDF models can be created efficiently.

 The syntax and semantics of SDF are described in the SDF specification.
-After the initial development at the OneDM group, the SDF standardization continues now in the [IETF ASDF Working Group][ASDF].
-Information about the latest published draft of SDF is available in the [IETF Data Tracker][IETF SDF].
-The latest editor draft is available in the [SDF language] repository.
+The Base SDF specification has been published as an [IETF RFC].
+Further work on SDF-based standardization continues in the [IETF ASDF Working Group][ASDF].
 The [terminology][] page relates the SDF terms against terms used in other SDOs.

 ## Verification of SDF